OPV Device Structure: Layer Editing, Active Layers and Thickness

-1. Editing device layers
+1. Editing the OPV device structure

 The Layer editor window displays a table describing the device structure.
 Each row corresponds to a layer, with columns for properties such as name, optical material, type, and Thickness, which sets the physical thickness of the layer.
 In this example, the P3HT:PCBM layer is the active layer — the part of the device that absorbs photons and generates charge carriers (electrons and holes).